lvgl/lvgl/docs/overview/font.rst

    lv_style_set_text_font(&my_style, &lv_font_montserrat_28);  /*Set a larger font*/

+Fonts have a **format** property.
+It describes how the glyph draw data is stored.
+It has *2* categories: `Legacy simple format` and `Advanced format`.
+In the legacy simple format, the font is stored in a simple array of bitmaps.
+In the advanced format, the font is stored in a different way like `Vector`, `SVG`, etc.

-Fonts have a **bpp (bits per pixel)** property.
-It shows how many bits are used to describe a pixel in a font.
-The value stored for a pixel determines the pixel's opacity.
-This way, with higher *bpp*, the edges of the letter can be smoother.
+In the legacy simple format, the value stored for a pixel determines the pixel's opacity.
+This way, with higher *bpp (bit per pixel)*, the edges of the letter can be smoother.
 The possible *bpp* values are 1, 2, 4 and 8 (higher values mean better quality).

-The *bpp* property also affects the amount of memory needed to store a font.
-For example, *bpp = 4* makes a font nearly four times larger compared to *bpp = 1*.
+The *format* property also affects the amount of memory needed to store a font.
+For example, *format = LV_FONT_GLYPH_FORMAT_A4* makes a font nearly four times larger compared to *format = LV_FONT_GLYPH_FORMAT_A1*.

 Unicode support
 ***************